1. Providers

 You can obtain a reference to the hls.js instance like so:

-All hls.js events can be listened to directly off the <media-player> component.
-Some examples include:
+All hls.js events can be listened to directly off the player component:

 All HLS event types are prefixed with HLS and end with Event like so:

-You can find a complete list of HLS events in the <media-player> API reference.
+You can find a complete list of player events in the component API reference.

 You can obtain a reference to the underlying HTMLVideoElement element like so: